 - urinary tract problems

-the judgment and expertise of your doctor, pharmacist or other healthcare provider.
+the expertise and judgment of your physician, pharmacist or other healthcare professional.

-It should not be interpreted to indicate that use of the drug is effective, safe or appropriate for you.
+It should not be taken to indicate that use of this medication is safe, effective or appropriate for you.

-Consult your healthcare provider before this medication is used
+Consult your physician or healthcare professional before this drug is used

 - metoclopramide (Reglan)

 - monoamine oxidase (MAO) inhibitors, for example, tranylcypromine (Parnate) and phenelzine (Nardil)

 - narcotic pain relievers, meperidine (Demerol), for example